 The Pike Place Market Parking Garage on Western Avenue (between Union and Virginia) has a great rate: $5.00/all night starting at 5 P.M.
-After 8:00 P.M. street parking is free.
+After 8:00 P.M. street parking around the Market is free.

+Tickets to walking tours are considered retail items by the state of Washington.
+Retail tax in the amount of 9.5% plus an additional 5.5% for credit card and processing fees will be applied at the end of your purchase.
 This site is powered by rezgo.com.
 Your payment and contact information are encrypted and secure.
-If you need to reach us by phone call 206-805-0195 after 1:00 Tuesday-Sunday.
+If you need to reach us by phone call our espresso shop at 206-805-0195 between 10:00-4:00.

 Things To Bring